teholm/amazon-guardduty-hands-on/README.md

 ### View the Lambda function designed to remediate this finding

-You should eventually see alerts sent to your email and findings show up in the GuardDuty console for UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.
+You should eventually see alerts sent to your email and findings show up in the [GuardDuty console](https://console.aws.amazon.com/guardduty) for [UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration](http://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#unauthorized11).
 The alert for this threat will have a high severity.
 In addition, Alice set up a remediation for this threat that we will now examine.

-Go to the Lambda console and review the function named GuardDuty-Example-Remediation-InstanceCredentialExfiltration.
+Go to the [Lambda console](https://console.aws.amazon.com/lambda) and review the function named **GuardDuty-Example-Remediation-InstanceCredentialExfiltration**.

-To verify that the InstanceCredentialExfiltration finding was remediated you can run one of the CLI commands you ran earlier (e.g. aws dynamodb list-tables --profile attacker).
+To verify that the **InstanceCredentialExfiltration** finding was remediated you can run one of the CLI commands you ran earlier (e.g. *aws dynamodb list-tables --profile attacker*).
 You should see a response that states that there is an explicit deny for that action.
 This is because the remediation Lambda Function attaches a policy to the EC2 IAM Role that revokes all active sessions.
 You can view this policy within IAM under the Role.

+## Cleanup <a name="cleanup"/>

+In order to remove the assets created by the CloudFormation
+1. Delete the S3 bucket that was created by the CloudFormation template (should have a name that begins with “*guardduty-example*”)
+2. Delete the CloudFormation Stack created for this blogpost.
+If you see any errors it means you didn't delete the S3 Bucket in the previous step.

 ## License Summary